sophiachenh/fractal-forge/README.md

 # fractal-forge

 I wanted to render fractals.
-Then I thought it'd be cool if each commit generated a different one based on how the build actually went — cache hits, build time, actions compiled, which language you touched.
+Then I thought it'd be cool if each commit generated a different one based on how the build actually went: cache hits, build time, actions compiled, which language you touched.
 So now every build leaves a visual fingerprint that evolves over time.

 ![fractal history](fingerprints/history.gif)